Mids conclude fall competition schedule.

 Tihansky was a big part of hosting the U.S. Offshore Sailing Championship.

 Tihansky has led the Navy offshore sailing team to three Kennedy Cup titles (2007, 2011, 2012) during his tenure at Navy.
 The Kennedy Cup is Intercollegiate Sailing's Big Boat National Championship.
-He also guided the squad to the 2007 McMillan Cup, the Intercollegiate Big Boat East Coast Championship.
+He also guided the squad to four McMillan Cup titles (2007, 2010, 2012, 2014).
+The McMillan Cup is the Intercollegiate Big Boat East Coast Championship.

 Tihansky was named the 2012 USNA Foundation Fall Coach of the Year.